15 hours childcare places for three and four year olds

 - children who are three in September, October, November or December can have their free place from the start of the spring term.

-From September, the free hours for 3-4 year olds will be extended to 30 hours for working* parents.
+The free hours for 3-4 year olds was extended to 30 hours for working* parents in September 2017.